SSEH3392 Professional Practice

 - Students are able to (1) demonstrate an understanding of the requirements of employment in a SSEH-related workplace acquired through undertaking two practicum placements in industry; (2) describe the job application process and apply the practical skills of self-auditing, job searching, job application preparation and interview techniques to the employment process; and (3) identify transition issues relevant to, and the cultural change required by, the new employee Apply for membership of the Australian Association of Exercise and Sport Science (AAESS).

-- Typically this unit is assessed in the following ways: (1) an assignment (40 per cent); (2) an interview (20 per cent); and (3) practicum reports (40 per cent).
+- Indicative assessments in this unit are as follows: (1) an assignment (40 per cent); (2) an interview (20 per cent); and (3) practicum reports (40 per cent).
 Students are required to pass each area of assessment to pass the unit.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.